c3kay/no-kaboom/README.md

 ./gradlew debugPaper
 ```

-or use the generated IntelliJ run config `RunPaper`.
+or use the generated IntelliJ run config `RunPaper` or `RunSpigot`.